David Patrikarakos: Author

 After post-graduate studies at Wadham College, Oxford, in 2012 Patrikarakos published Nuclear Iran: Birth of An Atomic State, a full history of Iran's nuclear ambitions.
 Nuclear Iran was named as a New York Times Editor's Choice and nominated for the 2013 Total Politics Book Awards.

 His second book, War in 140 Characters: How Social Media Is Reshaping Conflict in the Twenty-First Century, drew from Patrikarakos' time embedded with forces in the Russo-Ukrainian war and reporting on the 2014 Hamas-Israel conflict, Operation Protective Edge and ISIS, to explore the increasing role played by social media in modern conflict.
 It was also the first book to explore the work of Eliot Higgins and Bellingcat, who would gain prominence following the 2018 poisoning of Sergei and Yulia Skripal.
 On its publication in 2018, Patrikarakos' book was widely reviewed in the international press, including by Ben Judah in The Times, who wrote that "War in 140 Characters should be mandatory reading at Sandhurst".
-In the book, Patrikarakos uses the concept of what he terms Homo Digitalis, the individual that (thanks to the digital revolution, especially social media) is networked, globally connected, and able to wield disproportionate power.
+In the book, Patrikarakos uses the concept of what he terms Homo Digitalis, the individual that is networked, globally connected, and able to wield disproportionate power.
 The book was optioned by producer Angus Wall for development as a TV series.

 Influence on Military Thought

 In January 2018, the incoming head of UK Chief of the Defence Staff, Sir Nick Carter concluded his first major policy speech at Royal United Services Institute by calling on the 77th Brigade to observe the lessons of Patrikarakos' book.

 War in 140 Characters was placed on the reading lists for the Munich Security Conference and the UK's Royal Air Force Centre for Air Power Studies and singled out as essential reading by US Naval Commander Admiral Foggo at an October 2018 meeting of the Atlantic Council.

-The book’s Ukrainian translation is also used by the Ukrainian military, and has been used by both Sandhurst and West Point.

-The UK Ministry of Defence used the book as part of its “information Advantage” concept note while NATO placed the book on its reading list for non-commissioned officers and junior officers.
+The UK Ministry of Defence used the book as part of its "information Advantage" concept note while NATO placed the book on its reading list for non-commissioned officers and junior officers.